OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-09.md

 The quiet words of the wise are to be heeded more than the shouts of a ruler among fools.

 ## Ecclesiastes 9:18
-Wisdom is better than weapons of war, but one sinner can destroy much good.
+Wisdom surpasses weapons of war, yet a single sinner can undo much good.